Gardena Police Department: District policing

 In 2007, the Gardena Police Department developed a district policing model.
 The city was divided into three districts, each managed by a police lieutenant.
 Each lieutenant has a team of specialized personnel that was brought together from various bureaus.
 A major goal of district policing is to localize efforts for better control of incidents of crime and the prevention of criminal activity.

 Each district is led by a lieutenant, designated as the Area Commander.
 Along with the lieutenant, there is a sergeant, an officer from the COPPS (Community Oriented Policing and Problem Solving) Team, a Code Enforcement Officer, a detective from the Special Investigations Detail (narcotics), and a patrol officer from each of the four patrol teams assigned to each district.

 These patrol officers provide 24/7 coverage in each of the three districts, and a designated contact point for citizens to voice their concerns and complaints.
 The strategy is to have those designated officers focus on their respective districts so the needs and problems relevant to those districts are addressed.
 These officers are held accountable for the service they provide to their districts, and likewise give residents confidence in the quality of that service.

 Communications

 Radio communications and the 9-1-1 call center are handled by the South Bay Regional Public Communications Authority located in Hawthorne, California.
+South Bay RCC is a joint powers authority owned by the cities of Gardena, Hawthorne, and Manhattan Beach while also providing communication services under contract to the cities of Culver City, El Segundo, and Hermosa Beach.
+South Bay RCC processes around 300,000 police and fire calls annually.